tier4/caret_doc/docs/design/tracepoint_definition.md

 <prettier-ignore-start>
 !!! info
     Please read this section if you are interested in CARET-dedicated tracepoints are extended by the forked rclcpp and LD_PRELOAD.
 CARET would like to add tracepoints by function hooking as possible.
 LD_PRELOAD is reasonable to hook functions defined in dynamic library, but it cannot be applied to functions by implemented with C++ template.
 Such template-based implementation is mapped into binary file after it is built or compiled.
-Original rclpp uses C++ template for some functions like intra-process communication, for example.
+Original rclcpp uses C++ template for some functions like intra-process communication, for example.
 The forked rclcpp is introduced to add tracepoints to the functions.
 <prettier-ignore-end>

 ## Sequence diagram of major tracepoints